-Bath shower screens are a great way to ensure your bathroom not only stays splash-free whilst you shower, but also looks good.
-Wondering where to begin?
-Our handy guide will tell you everything you need to know about bath shower screens, helping you to add a touch of class…sorry, we mean glass, to your bathroom.
+Bath shower screens are a great way to ensure your bathroom stays splash-free whilst you shower.
+This handy guide will tell you everything you need to know about bath shower screens, along with a few of our favourites.

 What Even is a Bath Shower Screen?

 Bath shower screens are glass panels which stop water leaking from your combined bath and shower setup.
 Bath shower screens are fixed to the wall usually using a type of hinge mechanism and are made from glass in varying degrees of thickness.
 They offer a minimalist, efficient alternative to shower curtains.

 Single Panel Screens: These are generally made using one single pane of glass which can be moved via a hinge.
 These are the most common choice as they provide a clean and fuss-free design that doesn’t have lots of nooks and crannies for muck to build-up in.
 Many single panels also feature a frameless design for the ultimate minimalist style.

 Double Panel Bifold Screens: These have a hinge in the centre of the screen meaning they can be opened in a few different ways which creates easy access into your bath.
 They can work in a similar way to shower doors which is great if you lack space or want that extra bit of splash protection.
 They're also great for smaller bathrooms where you don't want a fixed pane of glass intruding into your space.
 Double screens tend to measure up a bit longer which is handy if you have a longer bathtub.

 How Do They Measure Up?

 The size of screen you should go for really depends on the size of your bathtub and the power of your shower kit.
 They are generally measured in millimetres, and come in a huge range of widths and heights, usually standing between 1400 - 1500mm.
 They’re also available in a range of different shapes to suit your bath if you’ve got something a little different!